TwoFistedJustice/loorning-bash/readme.md

-# Learning BASh!
+# Loorning BASh!

-This is a set of simple bash scripts I created to help myself understand bash fundamentals.
+This is a set of simple bash scripts derived or copied from _Mastering Linux_ by Paul Wang